 These fibres can then be rewoven to create brand new olefin fabric.
 In fact, olefin is so reusable that its fibres can be recycled and re-extruded up to 10 times before it is no longer usable.

-The thick weave of olefin, in addition to the strength of the chemical fibres that it’s produced from, make it an incredibly strong fabric.
+The thick weave and strength of the chemical fibres used to make olefin allow it to be incredibly durable fabric.

 Compared to other, weaker natural fabrics or those with a loose weave, olefin can be used to create products that need to be tough.
 This includes things like outdoor rugs, automotive interior fabrics, and even wall coverings.